park-d/JA-text-editor/README.md

 ## Usage

 ## Credits
 While working on this project, I worked alongside Jackson Myhre in the same bootcamp class.
-A lot of the routes were taken from class activities and edited to work in this assignment.
+A lot of this assignment was taken from class activities and edited to work in this assignment.
 Other sources:
 - []()
 - []()
 - []()